Eller’s goal completes Capitals’ stunning OT win over Sharks

 Jones stopped 24 shots, Couture also had an assist and Timo Meier had two, but San Jose was still swept by Washington in the season series in unlikely fashion.

-Kane’s three goals — all in the second period — gave him a team-leading 18 for the Sharks, who appeared headed for victory when Couture’s empty-netter made it 4-2.
+Kane’s three goals — all in the second period — gave him a team-leading 18 for the Sharks, who fell to 2-2 on their last five-game trip of the season.

-After Kane completed his hat trick, Vrana scored his first on Oshie’s feed across the crease with just over a minute remaining in the second period.

-Holtby remained on the bench after Couture’s late goal, and Vrana answered only 13 seconds later, assisted by Eller and Radko Gudas.
+Couture’s insurance tally looked like it would be enough for victory.
+But Vrana answered only 13 seconds later, assisted by Eller and Radko Gudas.
 Then Oshie leveled the game from in close on Evgeny Kuznetsov’s feed.

+“We were the better team I thought for most of the game,” Kane said.
+“We’ve got to look at the positives.
+It’s easy to look at the negatives.”

-NOTES: Kane scored all three goals in one period in both of his hat tricks this season.
-He scored three times in the first period of 5-2 win over the Carolina Panthers.
-Sunday marked the 10-year anniversary of Alex Ovechkin’s tenure as Washington’s captain.
+NOTES: Kane scored all three goals in one period — the first — in his other hat trick this season, which came in a 5-2 win over the Carolina Panthers on Oct.
+16. … Sunday marked the 10-year anniversary of Alex Ovechkin being named Washington’s captain.
 He’s the second-longest-tenured captain in team history behind Rod Langway (Oct.
 5, 1982 to Feb.
-9, 1993.) … Ovechkin saw his points streak ended at five games. … San Jose’s Barclay Goodrow had an apparent opening goal disallowed 1:14 into the second period.
+9, 1993.) … Ovechkin saw his points streak end at five games. … San Jose’s Barclay Goodrow had an apparent opening goal disallowed 1:14 into the second period.
 He was ruled to have touched the puck with a high stick.

 UP NEXT

-Sharks: Finish their road trip at St. Louis on Tuesday.
+Sharks: Finish their trip at St. Louis on Tuesday.

 Capitals: Host Ottawa on Tuesday.